Can I transfer debt from my partner?

 |Joint-primary cardholder accounts||Primary cardholder accounts with secondary cardholders|

-|Two people have applied for a credit card under cardholder’s name and both have complete access to the account.||One person applied for a credit card in their name but wants to share the account with a partner (without joint account status)|
+|Two people applied for a credit card under both cardholders’ names and have complete access to the account.||One person applied for a credit card in their name but wants to share the account with a partner but without joint account status.|

-|Both have the ability to change credit limits, request account freezes or close the account.||Only the primary cardholder has control over credit limit changes, account freezes or account closure|
+|Both have the ability to change credit limits, request account freezes or close the account.||Only the primary cardholder has control over credit limit changes, account freezes or account closure.|

-|Both partners have regular sources of income and good credit histories||Only the primary cardholder has a regular source of income and a good credit history|
+|Both partners have regular sources of income and good credit histories.||Only the primary cardholder has to have a regular source of income and a good credit history.|

-|Both parties remain liable for all transactions and payments made on the card||Primary cardholder remains liable for all transactions and payments made on the card, even if a balance has been transferred from an account held by the secondary cardholder|
+|Both parties remain liable for all transactions and payments made on the card.||Primary cardholder remains liable for all transactions and payments made on the card — even if a balance has been transferred from an account held by the secondary cardholder.|

-|If the closure of an account is the result of a divorce or a separation, both partners might have to pay half of the debt each, no matter who made which purchase.||In the event of a separation or a divorce, know that you, as the primary cardholder, would be liable to make repayments towards the entire account.|
+|If the closure of an account is the result of a divorce or a separation, both partners might have to pay half of the debt each, no matter who made which purchases.||In the event of a separation or a divorce, only the primary cardholder is liable for any balances on the entire account.|

 Mistakes to avoid when transferring a balance from someone else’s card

-Whether it is your own debt or your partner’s, balance transfer credit cards can be a convenient way to save money on interests and pay down the balance faster but there are also some risks involved.
+Whether it’s your own debt or your partner’s, balance transfer credit cards can be a way to save money on interest and pay down the balance faster.
+But there are some risks involved.

 Not all credit cards let you transfer another person’s credit card debt to a new card in your name.
 Make sure you check these details before you apply to avoid a declined application.

-If your partner becomes a secondary cardholder on your account, or if you apply for joint account status, it’s important to be clear on how and when you will both make payments towards the balance of the credit card.
-Discussing this before you apply for a new card or balance transfer will reduce the risk of confusion or other issues down the track.
+If your partner becomes a secondary cardholder on your account, or if you apply for joint account status, it’s important to be clear on how and when you’ll make payments.
+Discussing this before you apply for a new card or balance transfer reduces the risk of confusion, missed payments or other issues down the road.

 The low balance transfer interest rate is only available during the introductory period on the card.
-When this period ends, any outstanding debt from a balance transfer will attract a higher standard interest rate until it is paid off in full.
+When this period ends, any outstanding debt from a balance transfer will attract a higher standard interest rate until it’s paid off in full.

-While it is hard to find information about transferring a balance from your partner’s accounts to a new credit card, it is possible under some circumstances.
-Understanding the different options available and the varying conditions of credit card issuers means you can now find a balance transfer credit card that fits the needs of both you and your partner when you want to deal with debt.Back to top
+While it can be difficult to get information about transferring a balance from your partner’s account to a new credit card, it’s possible under some circumstances.
+Understanding the different options available and the varying conditions of credit card issuers means you can find a balance transfer credit card that fits you and your partner’s debt-relief needs.Back to top

 Frequently asked questions